Annual Wellness Visit | Value-Based Care

 Care coordination offers a broad strategy to address the referenced metrics and transition to value-based care.
 But specific care management programs can offer a more exact method to pursue change.

-Annual Wellness Visits (AWV) is one example.
-Overseen by Medicare, this program places emphasis on yearly health assessments.
+Annual Wellness Visits (AWV) are one example.
+Overseen by the Centers for Medicare & Medicaid Services (CMS), this program places emphasis on yearly health assessments.
 Through an AWV, a patient can be introduced to new preventive care services and gain greater insight into their well-being.

-At ThoroughCare, we’ve provided digital care coordination solutions to more than 600 clinics and physician practices.
-We’ve helped many of these groups establish AWV programs to improve patient engagement, enable better health, and maximize clinical efficiency.
+At ThoroughCare, we’ve provided digital care coordination solutions to clinics and physician practices across the U.S. We’ve helped many of these groups establish AWV programs to improve patient engagement, enable better health, and maximize clinical efficiency.

 In this article, we’ll review what an AWV is, and cover two core areas where the program can help your practice implement and transition to value-based care.